GuySartorelli/ddev-virtuoso/README.md

 6. Update `tests/test.bats` to provide a reasonable test for the repository.
 You can run it manually with `bats tests` and it will be run on push and nightly as well.
 Please make sure to attend to test failures when they happen.
 Others will be depending on you. `bats` is a simple testing framework that just uses `bash`.
 You can install it with `brew install bats-core` or [see other techniques](https://bats-core.readthedocs.io/en/stable/installation.html).
 See [bats tutorial](https://bats-core.readthedocs.io/en/stable/).
 7. When everything is working, including the tests, you can push the repository to GitHub.
 8. Create a release on GitHub.
-9. Test manually with `ddev get <owner/repo>`.
+9. Test manually with `ddev add-on get <owner/repo>`.
 10. Update the README.md to describe the add-on, how to use it, and how to contribute.
 If there are any manual actions that have to be taken, please explain them.
 If it requires special configuration of the using project, please explain how to do those.
 Examples in [drud/ddev-drupal9-solr](https://github.com/drud/ddev-drupal9-solr), [drud/ddev-memcached](https://github.com/drud/ddev-memcached), and [drud/ddev-beanstalkd](https://github.com/drud/ddev-beanstalkd).
 11. Add a good short description to your repo, and add the label "ddev-get".
-It will immediately be added to the list provided by `ddev get --list --all`.
+It will immediately be added to the list provided by `ddev add-on list --all`.
 12. When it has matured you will hopefully want to have it become an "official" maintained add-on.
 Open an issue in the [ddev queue](https://github.com/drud/ddev/issues) for that.

 Note that more advanced techniques are discussed in [DDEV docs](https://ddev.readthedocs.io/en/latest/users/extend/additional-services/#additional-service-configurations-and-add-ons-for-ddev).